Autodesk/pgbelt/docs/quickstart.md

 **NOTE: Do not run this command if the schema owner of your database is the same as your root user.**

     $ belt revoke-logins testdatacenter1 database1

+You can exclude specific users or patterns from revocation with `--exclude-user` / `--exclude-pattern`, or set `exclude_users` / `exclude_patterns` in config.json (CLI flags are additive to config values):

+    $ belt revoke-logins testdatacenter1 database1 --exclude-user datadog --exclude-pattern '%myapp%'

 Before proceeding, verify that no application connections remain on the source database.
 This ensures no writes are happening on the source during the cutover: